-Childhood is a time of very rapid growth and development, and at Bellevue Family Medicine, our providers help kids from throughout the Bellevue, Washington area stay healthy with regular physical exams, immunizations, and other care targeted to their needs.
-Kids of all ages, from newborns to teens, receive care and guidance to prevent disease and make healthy choices, especially as they get older.
+Childhood is a time of very rapid growth and development, and at Bellevue Family Medicine, our providers help children from throughout the Bellevue, Washington area stay healthy with regular physical exams, immunizations, and other care targeted to their needs.
+Children of all ages, from newborns to teens, receive care and guidance to prevent disease and make healthy choices, especially as they get older.
 Plus, developmental exams and evaluations help ensure that potential problems are caught and addressed early.

 Children should have a routine physical and pediatric care exam every year.
 Parents want their children to be healthy, and one of the best ways of promoting good health is through regular physical exams and checkups.
-For kids 3 years of age and older, that typically means:
+For children 3 years of age and older, that typically means:

 Kids younger than 3 need to be seen more frequently.
-That’s because many disorders initially appear during these years of rapid development, and having more frequent visits more helps the providers at Bellevue Family Medicine identify signs and symptoms of developing problems so treatment can be provided as early as possible.
+That’s because many disorders initially appear during these years of rapid development, and having more frequent visits helps the providers at Bellevue Family Medicine identify signs and symptoms of developing problems so treatment can be provided as early as possible.
 Vaccinations usually occur more frequently during the first three years to help the child develop a strong immune system.

 Physical exams begin with measurements of weight and height.
 These measurements can be compared to standards for the child’s age to ensure the child is developing on schedule.
 The providers at Bellevue Family Medicine will: